dvhar/aiproject/README.md

 <img src="test9.png" align="middle"/>
 <br>

-This is the result when limiting the input features to what look like the most relevant ones:
+This is the result when limiting the input features to what look like the most relevant ones.
+It gets very high confidence on some positive hits, but does very poorly for most predictions, which apperently need the less-obvious data points to increase accuracy.

 <br>
 <img src="limited.png" align="middle" width="300"/>